marwahaha/bay/_posts/2024-08-08-hessian-ascent-for-the-sk-model.md

 $$ \begin{equation} \frac{2\beta^2}{n}\mathsf{Tr}[D'^{-2}(q,\sigma)] = 1\,, \end{equation} $$

-which will in-turn require a re-normalization of the diagonal matrix that comes from the TAP correction.
+which will in-turn require a re-normalization of $$D'(t,\sigma) $$.
 To have this be the case, we will choose the final diagonal correction matrix as,

 $$ \begin{equation} D(t,\sigma) = \left(\frac{2\beta^2}{n}\sum_{i \in [n]}\partial_{\sigma_i,\sigma_i}\Lambda(t,\sigma_i)^{-2}\right)^{1/2}D'(t,\sigma)\,. \, \end{equation} $$